Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Discussion

 \subsubsection{Open-Source vs. Commercial LLMs}

 To protect data privacy, we conducted our FL experiments using open-source LLMs, which are freely available and effective but generally slower due to limited computational resources.
 Commercial LLMs, on the other hand, typically achieve higher efficiency due to their greater computational power.
 As a result, while our technique reduces prompt tokens to lower LLM API call costs, it may not significantly reduce inference time when applied to commercial LLMs.
 This can be explored in future work using datasets that do not involve privacy concerns, unlike most industrial datasets.
-However, using such datasets introduces the risk of data leakage, which can lead to inaccurate evaluations.
-This concern, which is not typically present with confidential industrial datasets, refers to situations where LLMs might have been exposed to portions of the data during training, as discussed in~\autoref{Problem_Def}.
+However, using such datasets introduces the risk of data leakage, potentially leading to inaccurate evaluations.
+This concern, which is not typically present in confidential industrial datasets, refers to situations in which LLMs may have been exposed to portions of the data during training, as discussed in \autoref{Problem_Def}.